lineality/invert_colors_minimal_chrome_extension/README.md

 This is a minimal chrome extension to invert colors in a browser tab (e.g. to reduce eye-strain by turning light-mode pages into dark-mode pages).

+Yuo can toggle this on for any page/tab/window (open a new tab to un-toggle), or set that url to always be color-inverted to dark mode.

 You can, and I recommend that you do, manually deploy this in your browser, not using code downloaded from any site, so that you know exactly what code you are running.
 Black-Box extensions in